 Looking for a fun and unique Thanksgiving destination?
-How about Key West, Florida!
+Consider Key West, Florida!
 This little island city in the Florida Keys is full of charm and charisma.
 Plus, with November weather in the 70s and 80s, it’s also the perfect place to escape the cold weather up north and visit a beautiful beach!
 Dry Tortugas National Park or Fort Zachary Taylor State Beach Park are two fantastic options for swimming, fishing, picnicking, and more.
 Key West is also famous for its water sports: jet skiing, kayaking, and snorkeling.
 There are plenty of fun things to keep little ones occupied too, like visiting The Key West Aquarium.
 At this hands-on aquarium, kids can learn all about the local sea life and even touch some of the creatures!
 Animal lovers can also visit the Key West Butterfly Conservatory or take a glass-bottom boat ride to see the colorful coral reefs.

-In the spirit of Thanksgiving, families can also take time to learn more about Key West’s history at Key West Shipwreck Treasure Museum, on a Conch Tour Train, or on the Old Town Trolley.
+In the spirit of Thanksgiving, families can also take time to learn more about Key West’s history at the Key West Shipwreck Treasure Museum, on a Conch Tour Train, or on the Old Town Trolley.
 Families looking for a traditional Thanksgiving meal can visit one of the many restaurants downtown or even take a Thanksgiving dinner cruise around Key West.
 Don’t forget to rent a home with your extended family to plan the very best Thanksgiving!

 Los Cabos, Mexico

 Escape the cold this Thanksgiving and head to someplace warm, Los Cabos!
 Located just a short drive from San Diego in Baja California, this quaint Mexican destination consists of two cities: Cabo San Lucas and San José del Cabo.
-Cabo San Lucas is the larger and most popular of the two, known for its beautiful beaches, water-based activities, and delicious farm-to-table Mexican cuisine.
+Cabo San Lucas is the largest and most popular of the two, known for its beautiful beaches, water-based activities, and delicious farm-to-table Mexican cuisine.
 Temperatures range from the low 80s to the low 90s in November, making it perfect for relaxing on the beach.